orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway.md

 page_title: "cloudavenue_edgegateway Resource - cloudavenue"
 subcategory: "Edge Gateway (Tier-1)"
 description: |-
-  The Edge Gateway resource allows you to create and delete Edge Gateways in Cloud Avenue.
+  The Edge Gateway resource allows you to create and delete Edge Gateway in Cloud Avenue.
 EdgeGateway is a virtualized network appliance designed to provide secure connectivity, routing, and network services at the edge of a virtualized environment.
 It acts as a critical component for managing network traffic between internal virtual networks and external networks, such as the internet or remote sites.
 ---

 # cloudavenue_edgegateway (Resource)

-The Edge Gateway resource allows you to create and delete Edge Gateways in Cloud Avenue.
+The Edge Gateway resource allows you to create and delete Edge Gateway in Cloud Avenue.
 EdgeGateway is a virtualized network appliance designed to provide secure connectivity, routing, and network services at the edge of a virtualized environment.
 It acts as a critical component for managing network traffic between internal virtual networks and external networks, such as the internet or remote sites.

 ## Examples Usage